 Certain parishes and other Catholic institutions have financed building projects and other needs through interest-bearing demand notes from surplus funds of other parishes and institutions.
 These notes are included in notes receivable on the statement of financial position.
 In addition to these notes, notes receivable also includes interest and accounts receivables that were converted to interest-bearing demand notes.
-The notes receivable interest rate was 3.0% and 6.5% for June 30, 2022 and 2021, respectively.
+The notes receivable interest rate was 3.0% for both June 30, 2023 and 2022.